abhishekdeyz/AI-Powered-Lead-Generation-software/README.md

 # Unlimited Lead Finder 🚀

-An automation + agentic decision tool that generates **unlimited business leads** from public directories using a simple **query + page range**, then outputs a **clean, de-duplicated CSV** ready for outreach.
+An automation + agentic decision tool that generates **unlimited business leads** from public directories using a simple **query + page range**, then outputs a **clean, de-duplicated CSV** ready for outreach. and multi pages data scrabing agent turn into csv filez
 > Built to solve a real lead-gen workflow problem at **Pixel Global**: too many paid tools, manual cleanup, and duplicated/noisy leads.

 ---